Raggedy Man: Plot

-When Teddy is seen on Nita’s porch without his shirt on, it further sparks the townspeople’s gossip.
-Nita letting another man stay in her home particularly incenses Calvin and Arnold, who are still angry at her rejection of them.
-They lure William Henry to the town bar and try to ask him intimate questions about his mother.
-Teddy walks in and gets in a fight with Arnold and Calvin.
-After tending to Teddy’s injuries, Nita and Teddy agree it would be best for him to leave town.
-The boys sadly bid Teddy goodbye, and Harry resentfully blames Teddy’s departure on his mother.
+After Teddy and Nita have sex, Teddy is seen shirtless on Nita's porch, sparking more gossip.
+Calvin and Arnold are particularly bothered, still angry at her rejection.
+They lure Henry to the town bar and try to ask him intimate questions about Nita.
+Teddy walks in and stops Arnold and Calvin, causing a fight.

+Nita and Teddy agree it would be best for him to leave town.
+The boys sadly bid Teddy goodbye, and Harry resentfully blames Teddy's departure on his mother.
 When Harry protests he wants to go to live with his father, Nita counters that his father has never returned for him.

-After her application for a job transfer is met with resistance from Mr. Rigby, Nita decides to buy three one-way bus tickets to San Antonio from the local agent.
+When Rigby again rejects her job transfer, Nita buys one-way bus tickets to San Antonio.
 That night, Harry goes outside to use the outhouse, but Calvin locks him inside.
-He and Arnold invade Nita’s house, unplugging the telephone system and cutting the lights.
-Suddenly someone outside starts Calvin’s truck, honks the horn, and aims its lights at the front porch.
-When Arnold steps outside with a knife to investigate, he sees it is the raggedy man.
-Arnold manages to stab the raggedy man, but after a struggle the raggedy man kills both Arnold and Calvin before they can harm Nita and her sons.
-Nita finds Arnold and the raggedy man lying dead on the porch.
-Looking closer at the raggedy man’s disfigured face, Nita realizes “Bailey” is actually her long-lost, unfaithful husband and the boys’ father, Harry Longley, Sr. (Sam Shepard).
+He and Arnold begin to sexually assault Nita, but the raggedy man cuts the lights, then starts Calvin's truck, honks the horn, and aims its lights at the front porch.
+When Arnold steps outside with a knife to investigate, the two wrestle, and Arnold stabs him.
+After a struggle, the raggedy man kills both Arnold and Calvin before they can harm Nita and her sons.
+Nita finds Bailey dead on the porch.
+Looking closer at his disfigured face, Nita realizes the raggedy man is Harry senior.

-The next day, with the sheriff’s blessings, Nita and her sons board the bus to San Antonio.
+The next day, Nita and her sons board the bus to San Antonio.
 Harry is happy that their father returned to protect them, and they agree they will see Teddy again.